kaikue/KittenBoat/README.md

 [ ] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
 [ ] When you try to buy from the shop there's a random chance something bad happens.
 [ ] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
-	- the jellyfish has a funny evil poem he says to you
+	- the jellyfish has a funny evil poem he says to you?
+	- epic jellyfish boss battle at the end?? buy something that starts the timer
+		- shoot cannons by stepping on buttons

+- Misc
+	- movement pads visual press
+	- set island music based on area
+	- start/end menus
+		- menu music- Pirate1 Theme1
+		- ending music- Treasure Hunter
 - Sounds
-	- island music
+	- waves!
-	- boat music
+	- boat button press/unpress?
-		- transition
-	- zoom in/out?
 	- cat meows?
+	- rock push etc.

+## Credits

+### Music

+- Pirate Theme by loliver1814: https://opengameart.org/content/pirate-theme
+- Of Puzzles and Treasure by Eric Matyas www.soundimage.org: https://opengameart.org/content/of-puzzles-and-treasure
+- A sailor's chant by Thimras: https://opengameart.org/content/a-sailors-chant
+- White Sands Day Night by MegaJackie: https://opengameart.org/content/white-sands-day-night
+- Pirate Game Tune by Tozan: https://opengameart.org/content/pirate-game-tune
+- RPG_Village_1 by Hitctrl: https://opengameart.org/content/rpgvillage1
+- Blackmoor Tides (Epic Pirate Battle Theme) by Matthew Pablo: https://opengameart.org/content/blackmoor-tides-epic-pirate-battle-theme
+- Treasure Hunter by TAD: https://opengameart.org/content/treasure-hunter